Rino Gaetano: Biography

 In addition to his performing, Gaetano studied accountancy, encouraged by his father to pursue a secure career in banking.
-Gaetano asked for one more year to break into music and in 1972, he recorded his first 45 rpm record with the Milan-based Produttori Associati containing the songs "Jacqueline" and "La ballata di Renzo", a song which features lyrics that echo details of his own death.
+Gaetano asked for one more year to break into music and in 1972, he registered with the SIAE and met Vincenzo Micocci, owner of the record label It.
+In the same year, Gaetano recorded his first 45 rpm record with the Milan-based Produttori Associati containing the songs "Jacqueline" and "La ballata di Renzo", a song which features lyrics that echo details of his own death.
 The disc was not printed and Gaetano signed with Vincenzo Micocci, releasing his first single in 1973, I Love You Maryanna/Jaqueline (with "Jaqueline" on the B-side) produced by RosVeMon, the surnames of Aurelio Rossitto, Antonello Venditti and Piero Montanari.
 In this song, Gaetano exhibits his multicultural education, singing in four languages – English, Italian, German and French.
 Rino decided to release the single under the pseudonym of Kammamuri's as tribute to a character in Pirates of Malaysia by Emilio Salgari.
-According to Micocci the choice of using a pseudonym was a sign of shyness and insecurity of Gaetano:
+According to Micocci the choice of using a pseudonym was a sign of shyness and insecurity of Gaetano.
+The singer-songwriter seemed to be rather doubtful, especially about his singing abilities and therefore about the possibility of singing his own songs.
+Gaetano was not particularly in tune; suffice it to say that in middle school in Narni, he was excluded from the seminary choir.
+However, according to many experts in the field, it was precisely his natural and “rough” singing style that gave his songs such intensity.